 A. Interdependent Assets

-- Requires detailed cost allocation methods.
+- Requires detailed cost segmentation and judgment-based estimates.

 B. Liabilities with Multiple Components